MarwaJawas/RetweetManipulation/README.md

  you can find it in this link in [Thesis](<https://kausp.sa/Details/Thesis/146506/>)

 Thesis has been proposed a new method that detects fake retweeter's based on their Twitter's connection and some features.
 It consists of 4 components:<br>
-1. collecting data Using Twitter API
+1. Collecting data Using Twitter API
-2. extracting data and building a database
+2. Extracting data and building a database
-3. building a graph based on user's retweeting activity
+3. Building a graph based on user's retweeting activity
-4. extracting the groups of retweeters
+4. Extracting the groups of retweeters
 4. Annotating the extracted groups based on certain guidelines
-5. extract some features: temporal, profile,  connection in the network
+5. Extract some features: temporal, profile,  connection in the network

 Finally, that results in predict fake retweeters based on top important feature. \
 All code with Python \